DanielAgbeni/DanielAgbeni/README.md

 - 👋 Hi, I’m @DanielAgbeni
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development and artificial intelligece
 - 🌱 I’m currently learning html, css, javascript and python
 - 💞️ I’m looking to collaborate on bot automation
 - 📫 How to reach me via Facebook, twitter, Instagram, discord and WhatsApp